joavzmo/investmat2019/CourseOutline.md

 ### 2.8 - Simulink controller design

 ## 3 - Extension: the real deal at work
-  * *DRiV intelligent suspension* portfolio, system models and the meaning of model-based development and system identification
+  * *DRiV intelligent suspension* portfolio and the meaning of model-based development and system identification.
-  * Vehicle models and the importance of the research question
+  * Vehicle models and the importance of the research question.
-  * Road input, maneuvers and the role of standards
+  * Road input, maneuvers and the role of standards.
-  * Controller development and the interplay between science and technology
+  * Controller development and the interplay between science and technology.

 ## 4 - Conclusion: the discovery of the inerter
   * What is an inerter and how come no one had done this before?
-  * You have a useful set of skills to succeed, but people do not know, despite the hype around math
+  * You have a useful set of skills to succeed, but people do not know, despite the hype around math.
   * Final advice
-    * Do useful stuff (Driving for results, Planning and Organizing, Communication)
+    * Do useful stuff (Driving for results, Planning and Organizing, Communication).
-    * Be nice (Building Trusting Relationships, Coaching)
+    * Be nice (Building Trusting Relationships, Coaching).
-    * Keep learning (Technical/Professional knowledge and skills)
+    * Keep learning (Technical/Professional knowledge and skills).